Master’s Programme Mechanical Engineering

 Master of Science (MSc)

-It is thus possible to enhance the basic knowledge obtained in the bachelor's programme with specific education in a field of interest to the student, and thus to acquire a suitable profile for a particular specialisation.
+Due to the modular structure of the Master's degree programme, it is possible to deepen the basic knowledge acquired in the Bachelor's degree programme according to personal inclinations in a special field and thus acquire a suitable profile for a specific specialisation.

 Dean of Academic Affairs

 Univ.Prof.
 Dipl.-Ing.
 Dr.mont.

 Dean's office of Faculty of Mechanical and Industrial Engineering

 Mechanical Engineering building